explosion/spaCy/docs/source/index.rst

 spaCy NLP Tokenizer and Lexicon
 ================================

-spaCy is a library for industrial strength NLP in Python and Cython.
-Its core values are efficiency, accuracy and minimalism.
+spaCy is a library for industrial strength NLP in Python.
+Its core values are:

-* Efficiency: spaCy is TODOx faster than the Stanford tools, and TODOx faster than NLTK.
-You won't find faster NLP tools.
-Using spaCy will save you thousands in server costs, and will force you to make fewer compromises.
+* **Efficiency**: You won't find faster NLP tools.
+For shallow analysis, it's 10x faster than Stanford Core NLP, and over 200x faster than NLTK.
+Its parser is over 100x faster than Stanford's.

-* Accuracy:  All spaCy tools are within 0.5% of the current published state-of-the-art, on both news and web text.
+* **Accuracy**:  All spaCy tools are within 0.5% of the current published state-of-the-art, on both news and web text.
 NLP moves fast, so always check the numbers --- and don't settle for tools that aren't backed by rigorous recent evaluation.
-An algorithm that was "close enough to state-of-the-art" 5 years ago is probably crap by today's standards.

-* Minimalism:  This isn't a library that covers 43 known algorithms to do X. You get 1 --- the best one --- with a simple, low-level interface.
+* **Minimalism**:  This isn't a library that covers 43 known algorithms to do X. You get 1 --- the best one --- with a simple, low-level interface.
 This keeps the code-base small and concrete.
 Our Python APIs use lists and dictionaries, and our C/Cython APIs use arrays and simple structs.